hakeemajibolu1/doggocity_website/README.md

 # doggocity_website
-A landing page built with Tailwind CSS
+A landing web page built with Tailwind CSS